-12. HIGH FREQUENCY SAMPLING AZMP STATIONS
+HIGH FREQUENCY SAMPLING AZMP STATIONS

-Sampling by the Maurice Lamontagne Institute began in 1991 at a station offshore of Rimouski (48° 40' N 68° 35' W, 320 m depth; Plourde et al. 2009), typically once a week during summer and less often during spring and fall and almost never in winter (Fig. 63).
-In 2013, following several analyses that identified good correlations and correspondences between the prior AZMP Anticosti Gyre and Gaspé Current stations with the Rimouski station, it was decided to drop sampling efforts at these logistically difficult stations and officially integrate the Rimouski station into the AZMP program, and begin winter sampling there when opportunities arose.
-The AZMP station in the Shediac Valley (47° 46.8' N, 64° 01.8' W, 84 m depth) is usually sampled by the Bedford Institute of Oceanography, by DFO Gulf Region and by the Maurice Lamontagne Institute (Fig. 63).
+Sampling by the Maurice Lamontagne Institute began in 1991 at a station offshore of Rimouski (48° 40' N 68° 35' W, 320 m depth; Plourde et al. 2009), typically once a week during summer and less often during spring and fall and almost never in winter (Fig. 60).
+In 2013, following several analyses that identified good correlations and correspondences between the prior AZMP Anticosti Gyre and Gaspé Current stations with the Rimouski station, it was decided to drop sampling efforts at these logistically difficult stations and officially integrate the Rimouski station in the AZMP program, and begin winter sampling there when opportunities arose.
+The AZMP station in the Shediac Valley (47° 46.8' N, 64° 01.8' W, 84 m depth) is usually sampled by the Bedford Institute of Oceanography, by DFO Gulf Region and by the Maurice Lamontagne Institute (Fig. 60).
 This station has been sampled irregularly since 1947, nearly every year since 1957, and more regularly during the summer months since 1999 when the AZMP program began.

 Oceanographic moorings have been deployed on rotation since the summer of 2015 at these two AZMP stations, providing data to fill sampling gaps in winter or during other times of the year.
-In 2022, Viking oceanographic buoys equipped with an automatic temperature and salinity profiler carried out 46 full-depth casts at Shediac Valley station, and 255 casts to 300 m at Rimouski station.
+In 2021, Viking oceanographic buoys equipped with an automatic temperature and salinity profiler carried out 246 full-depth casts at Shediac Valley station, and 114 casts to 320 m at Rimouski station.

-Isotherms and isohalines as well as monthly averages of layer temperature and salinity, stratification, and CIL minimum core temperature and thickness at < 1 °C are shown for 2020-2022 for the Rimouski station in Fig. 64 and for the Shediac Valley station in Fig. 65.
-As for most metrics in this report the scorecard climatologies are calculated from 1991 to 2020 data, but there are few data prior to 1999 for Shediac Valley.
+Isotherms and isohalines as well as monthly averages of layer temperature and salinity, stratification, and CIL minimum core temperature and thickness at < 1 °C are shown for 2019-2021 for the Rimouski station in Fig. 61 and for the Shediac Valley station in Fig. 62.
+The scorecard climatologies are calculated from 1991 to 2020 data, but there are few data prior to 1999 for Shediac Valley.
 Mooring data are also used to fill winter gaps in the isotherms and isohalines, and are used throughout the tables of monthly averages when available at the corresponding depths.

-At the Rimouski station, the gradual shift of cold-fresh deep anomalies at 200-300 m present in 2010 to warmer-saltier waters advected from Cabot Strait led to a shift to warm anomalies by summer 2014 (not shown).
-A slow but persistent warming had been observed at 320 m at the station, but the temperature increased by around a 0.15 °C jump in April 2021, suggesting a rapid change in water masses, followed by another increase to 6.25 °C in December 2021.
-A monthly average record high of 6.40 °C was recorded in August 2022.
-The CIL began the year at normal conditions but was warmer and thinner than normal by July.
+At the Rimouski station, the gradual shift of cold-fresh deep anomalies at 200-300 m present in 2010 to warmer-saltier waters advected from Cabot Strait led to a shift to warm anomalies by summer 2014.
+A slow but persistent warming had been observed at 320 m at the station, but the temperature increased by around a 0.15 °C jump in April 2021, suggesting a rapid change in water masses.
+An average temperature maximum of 6.22 °C was recorded in June 2021.
+The CIL was warmer than normal by April, thinner than normal by June, and warmed above the 1 °C threshold by July.
+As noted earlier, the near-surface layer was extremely warm in the fall with September, October and even November temperatures higher than in August and extended down with very high anomalies to 75 m depth.
+For those three months, the CIL temperature minimum and the 0-50 m and 0-100 m average temperatures were at series record highs.